keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

-*[Another page explains my research.](/phd) This post offers advice on each stage of the process.*
+(*[Another page explains my research.](/phd) This post offers advice on each stage of the process.*)

-Do you want to go to graduate school?
+How do you get a PhD in philosophy?
+The short answer is this:

+1. Apply and get into graduate school with a good Phd program.
+2. Work hard to complete all the necessary aspects of the program, but especially to complete a dissertation.

+Before discussing how to do these two steps, a prior discussion is whether you *want* to or *should* get a PhD.
+This page discusses all three major questions and offers advice rooted in my own experience.
+This advice is necessarily limited, but may be helpful to those who can relate.

+{% include toc %}

+## Do I *Want* to get a PhD?

 This is the difficult discernment decision.
 Why go to grad school?
+Some people say you should avoid a doctorate in the humanities.
+[There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html)
+Even if you really like philosophy, an earnest desire is necessary but not sufficient.
+You need both desire and aptitude.

-[There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except researching or teaching or both.
+In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except researching or teaching or both.

-An earnest desire is necessary but not sufficient.
-You need desire and aptitude.
-Ask your teachers for an honest appraisal of your current ability and potential.
-Academic philosophy has room for a vast range of interests and abilities.
-Nevertheless, you don't want to kid yourself.

 Some of those who study philosophy and go on to other things.
 Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.
 Others go "all the way" with a PhD and try to teach at a university, or get non-academic jobs.

-{% include toc %}

-*{:toc:}
+The best method is to know yourself:  Ask your teachers for an honest appraisal of your current ability and potential.
+Academic philosophy has room for a vast range of interests and abilities.
+Nevertheless, you don't want to kid yourself.

 ### 1 My story

-By 2011, my wife and I had decided to pursue a PhD in philosophy.

 For me, the discernment process was long.
 I enjoyed philosophy as an undergraduate but also enjoyed art and psychology.
 I had known for five years I wanted to pursue further graduate training.
 I needed to work, so I got a job teaching classics in a high school.
 I was accepted to, but never began, a psychology doctoral program.
 It didn't feel right.
 Instead, I began an M.A. in theology.